Asianet (TV channel): Asianet Plus

 Asianet Plus is the second Malayalam language general entertainment pay television channel is owned by JioStar, a Joint venture between Viacom18 and Disney India.
 It broadcasts serials, re-broadcasts of Asianet's old serials, and various movies.
-Indian Super League (ISL) is being broadcasting on Asianet Plus from 2018 and Kerala Premier League from 2025.
+Indian Super League (ISL) is being broadcasting on Asianet Plus from 2018 and Kerala Cricket League (KCL) from 2025.
 It was earlier known for its Dubbed Hindi Serials (eg:Mounam Sammadham) and Youth oriented programs.

 Asianet Movies

 Asianet Movies is an Indian Malayalam language pay television movie channel that was launched on 15 July 2012.
 It Replaced Asianet Sitara, a Telugu General Entertainment channel. owned by JioStar a Joint venture between Viacom18 and Disney India.
 The channel usually broadcasts movies that were previously broadcast on Asianet and also some premieres.
 Its HD feed, Asianet Movies HD, launched on 15 March 2023.
 Asianet Movies HD was the first HD movie channel in Malayalam.